 Knowledge-based intangibles used and created by the company, often in collaboration with partners.
 This can include intellectual property, such as patents, trademarks, copyrights, software, rights, and licenses, and »organizational capital« such as tacit knowledge, systems, procedures, and protocols.
 View entire glossary

 Manufactured physical objects such as buildings, equipment, and products.
 These can include objects that are available to the company for use in the production of goods or the provision of services, or that the company produces for sale to customers or for its own use.
 View entire glossary

 The company’s staff and its composition, competencies, capabilities, experience, and motivation to innovate.
 This can include employees’ alignment with corporate values and their ability to understand and implement the company’s strategy.
 View entire glossary

-Key relationships including those with significant groups of stakeholders and other networks.
-This can include shared values, the trust and willingness to engage that the company has developed, and related intangibles associated with its brand and reputation.
+Key relationships, including those with significant groups of stakeholders and other networks.
+This can include shared values, the trust and willingness to engage, and related intangibles associated with the company’s brand and reputation.
 View entire glossary

 Renewable and nonrenewable environmental resources and processes that support the past, current, or future prosperity of the company or are affected by it.
 Examples can include resources related to air, water, and land that are utilized or impacted by emissions.
 View entire glossary